aplpy/aplpy.github.com/documentation/_sources/slicing.txt

 Slicing multi-dimensional data cubes
 ------------------------------------

+.. warning:: this page describes functionality that is only available in the
+             developer version of APLpy in the source code repository, and will be included in the next stable release.

 APLpy supports extracting a slice from n-dimensional FITS cubes, and re-ordering dimensions.
 The two key arguments to ``FITSFigure`` to control this are ``dimensions`` and ``slices``.
 These arguments can also be passed to ``show_contour``.

 The ``dimensions`` argument is used to specify which dimensions should be used for the x- and y-axis respectively (zero based).
 The default values are ``[0, 1]`` which means that the x-axis should use the first dimension in the FITS cube, and the y-axis should use the second dimension.
 For a 2-dimensional FITS file, this means that one can use ``[1, 0]`` to flip the axes.
 For a FITS cube with R.A., Declination, and Velocity, ``[0, 2]`` would make a R.A.-Velocity plot.